Hurtak/gulp-boilerplate/README.md

 ## TODO

 - live reload for dist task
-- handle rev transformation (adding hash of file content to the file name) without creating/reading file
+- handle rev transformation (adding hash of file content to the file name) without creating/reading json file from FS
 - task for images?
 - incremental builds also for css?